 Before we dig into your Pinterest analytics, tell me, have you fallen into the trap of focusing on your MONTHLY VIEWS?
 Pinterest makes that number seem so important, don’t they?
 First of all, it’s right there in your face when you look at your account.
 Second, it’s typically a high number (i.e. 100K+) so that must be good, right?
 Well, yes and no.

-To clarify this off the bat, impressions and monthly views only count how many times a pin you pinned (whether it’s your content or someone else’s content) shows up in a feed.
-Meaning, someone could’ve been scrolling through their search results and they rolled right past your pin.
+To clarify this off the bat, impressions and monthly views only count how many times a pin, that leads to any of your claimed websites, shows up in a feed.
+Meaning, someone could’ve been scrolling through the discovery feed or their search results and they rolled right past your pin.
 No click, no save, no engagement whatsoever.
 So, you see, this stat doesn’t do a whole lot for you.

-(Okay, quick side note… If you are seeing your impressions and view increase, this is showing you that Pinterest values your content enough to push it out there more.
+(Okay, quick side note… If you are seeing your impressions and views increase, this is showing you that Pinterest values your content enough to push it out there more.
 HOWEVER, don’t freak out when you see this number dip.
-It is totally NORMAL for this number to fluctuate daily.
+It is totally NORMAL for this number to fluctuate month to month.
 Just focus on pinning fresh, high-quality content.
 Consistently.)

 Now let’s get to the good stuff.

 You are probably wondering, “If I shouldn’t focus on impressions or monthly views, what should I focus on?”
 Well, think about your ultimate goal with Pinterest.
 You want to bring more traffic to your website/blog/online shop so you can convert them into leads/subscribers/customers.
 Right?
 So, the stats you should focus on are the ones that measure that.
 Let me break it down. *Note* This tutorial is for reviewing your analytics on desktop.
 Stay tuned for a separate tutorial if you prefer to look at the analytics on the mobile app.